The 10 Best Home Security Systems of 2017

 Lots of sites will tell you which home security system is best, but the criteria are usually highly subjective.
 Listing vague pros and cons allows comparison sites to ultimately sort by their affiliate profit margin.
 It should set off your mental alarms if a comparison site is not clearly explaining why a provider is quantitatively and objectively better.
 We'll forgo the subjective opinions and give you the data so that you can decide if you disagree with our ordering.

 Note that this comparison is for monitored home security systems only.
-Self-monitored home security will be covered in a separate post.
+Self-monitored systems, which we don't recommend, are covered here.
 For a description of what each field means see the methodology notes below.

 Top Home Security Companies

 |Company||36-Month Avg.
 Price||36-Month Avg.
 Price w/Camera||Minimum Contract||App Rating||Pricing Transparency||Link|

 |2.
 Link Interactive||$34.77||$48.49||36 months||4.4 (Third party)||Good||Visit site|

 |3.
 SimpliSafe||$23.46||$33.68||No contract||3.4||Excellent||Visit site|

 |7.
 AlarmForce||$39.99||$60.51||36 months||3.4||Good||Visit site|

 |9.
 ADT||Must call||Must call (Est. $67)||36 months||3.2||Poor||Visit site|